vinniefalco/clang/docs/LanguageExtensions.rst

 When the builtins appears as part of a default function argument the invocation point is the location of the caller.
-When the builtins appear as part of a NSDMI the invocation point is the location of the constructor or aggregate initialization used to create the object.
+When the builtins appear as part of a default member initializer, the invocation point is the location of the constructor or aggregate initialization used to create the object.
 Otherwise the invocation point is the same as the location of the builtin.

 When the invocation point of `__builtin_FUNCTION` is not a function scope the empty string is returned.